 And the numbers don’t lie.
 In Q3 2020, a Microsoft survey revealed that 58% of respondents increased their security budgets, 82% planned to add security staff, and 81% needed to lower security costs.

 It became very clear that companies understood just how important cybersecurity was becoming, especially as businesses went all in on their digital transformations.

-One look at the most recent Gartner Magic Quadrant for Endpoint Protection Platforms makes it clear that Microsoft deserves more than just a second look, outpacing the entire industry—now competing head-to-head with only industry darling CrowdStrike.
+One look at the most recent Gartner Magic Quadrant for Endpoint Protection Platforms makes it clear that Microsoft is now the leader in endpoint protection, outpacing the entire industry and competing head-to-head with only industry darling CrowdStrike.